• Blog

 T-Shirts

-We used to love making t-shirts when we were kids!
-Grab the finger pants and some inexpensive white undershirts.
+We used to love decorating t-shirts when we were kids!
+Grab the finger paints and some inexpensive white undershirts.
 Your kids can make their very own fashion to show off their excitement and Patriotism.
 For older kids, tie-dyed shirts are lot of fun and can be made with red and blue dye.

 Celebrate 4th of July with Family and Fun!